apivis/remarkable-basil/content/posts/what-is-rodened.md

 ## Testing the flows

 It is important to be able to test that the flows you create work as intended.
 Here is nodes that can be used for testing the [flows](https://github.com/node-red/node-red/wiki/Flow-testing)

+## Support with flows

+We have a Telegram chatbot that uses the latest in NLP, Natural Language Processing that can answer frequently asked questions about building flows with the Node-RED editor.
+This Youtube video shows you how to use it:  https://youtu.be/wbkLMtuh8KA